subject: A. R. Zipf Fellow

 Contact: Deanna Marcum 202-939-4750

-Washington, D.C.Deanna Marcum, president of the Council on Library and Information Resources, announced today that the 2000 A. R. Zipf Fellowship in Information Management has been awarded to Rich Gazan, a Ph.D. student in the Department of Information Studies at the University of California, Los Angeles.
-Mr. Gazan is the fourth recipient of the Zipf Fellowship, which was established in 1997 to recognize a graduate student who shows exceptional promise for leadership and technical achievement in information management.
-Mr. Zipf, who passed away on January 1 of this year, had a longstanding interest in helping students and young professionals who pursue training in library science.
+WASHINGTON, D.C.Deanna Marcum, president of the Council on Library and Information Resources, announced today that the 2001 A. R. Zipf Fellowship in Information Management has been awarded to Terence Kelly, a Ph.D. student in the Department of Computer Science at the University of Michigan.
+Mr. Kelly is the fifth recipient of the Zipf Fellowship, which was established in 1997 to recognize a graduate student who shows exceptional promise for leadership and technical achievement in information management.
+Mr. Zipf, who passed away on January 1, 2000, had a longstanding interest in helping students and young professionals who pursue training in library science.

 A. R. Zipf was a pioneer in information management systems and a guiding force in many of the dramatic technological changes that occurred in the banking industry over the course of his forty-year career with the Bank of America.